Aesthetic Bullet Journal Setup | February 2021 Plan With Me

 This post may contain affiliate links.
 They will be of no extra expense for you, but I will receive a small credit.
 Please see my Disclosure for more details.
 Thank you for supporting Masha Plans!

 A short rundown of the supplies.
 This time I went practically full Archer and Olive.

-My journal is a white rainbow one from the Pride collection and the acrylograph pens are from Valentine’s box and from the Warm Fall set, which has been my favorite lately and even inspired my January Bullet Journal Setup.
+My notebook is an Archer & Olive A5 journal and the acrylograph pens are from Valentine’s box, which has been my favorite lately and even inspired my January Bullet Journal Setup.

 If you ever want to buy anything from Archer and Olive, be sure to use my code MASHA10 that will give you 10% off any order.

-This was probably the first time I used so much paper to create a Bullet Journal setup and I must say I really enjoyed it!
+This was probably the first time I used so much paper to create a Bullet Journal setup, and I must say I enjoyed it!
 This kind of scrapbooky style is very simple to set up, and yet, I feel like it looks so aesthetic.

-February is such a perfect month – it starts from Monday ends on Sunday and has 4 weeks.
+February is such a perfect month – it starts on Monday ends on Sunday, and has 4 weeks.
 I just had to create a larger monthly log for that.

 To add some more interest I decided to add some black paper in the corner so I can use the white pen to create a corner of the monthly calendar.
 Isn’t it a cool effect?